feminism-chat/feminism-chat.github.io/faq.md

 We define feminism as a collection of movements and ideologies aimed at eliminating political, economic, and social inequalities between genders arising from structural oppression and exploitation of those who aren't men.

+# What are your politics?

+We are far to the left of both conservatives and liberals.
+Deal with it.

 # Aren't women already equal to men?

 No. Women get misogyny and men get male privilege.